uptownhr/dpanel/README.md

 ##Todo

-1. Create a list of dpanel ready images. *Most web host related docker images should already be Dpanel ready.
+1. Create a list of dpanel ready images. *Most web host related docker images should already be dpanel ready.
 2. Create a dpanel docker image.
 For systems that do not support nodejs.